asreview-ftm-hackathon/Introduction/README.md

 1. Friday before 21:00: Submit your Team Name and Team captain* via the Google Sheets document (the link will be sent by your track lead beforehand).
 2. Saturday before 10:30: Create an empty/skeleton repository within this GitHub organization.
 The name should have the following format 'trackname_groupname_contentname'. :octocat:
 4. Saturday from 13:30: Present your initial concept/idea in a pitch (max.
 2 minutes) in the track-expert GatherTown Office and get some feedback from your track-expert. 💡
-5. Sunday at 10:55: Finalize your GitHub repository including:
+5. Sunday at 11:00: Finalize your GitHub repository including:
-    - readme
+    - Readme
-    - output:
+    - Output:
       - track 1: a clean dataset
       - track 2: art-work
       - track 3: a way of smart screening.
-    - scripts
+    - Scripts
     - (if applicable data)
 6. Sunday from 11:00: Present your final work in a 5 minute presentation!
 Presentations take place in the classroom part of your trackroom. 🥳